Videos, photos show Hurricane Idalia damage as catastrophic storm inundates Florida: "Our entire downtown is submerged"

 In Clearwater, another area that had been under mandatory evacuation, officials said the storm surge was causing "strain" on the city's stormwater system.
 Residents who did not evacuate were told to restrict water and toilet usage.
 Photos show high water and a partially-flooded street.

+A TikTok user, John Habashy, shared a video that showed him driving down a flooded street in Clearwater Beach.
+In the caption, he wrote that the area was "underwater."

 Photos and videos from the Tampa International Airport showed flooding and empty tarmac.
-Multiple airports in the area have closed because of the weather.
+In a statement, the airport said that there was water on the south end of the airfield, but that runways were not impacted.
+The airport "did well" in face of the storm, the statement said.
+Multiple airports in the hurricane's path have closed because of the weather.

 This is a developing story and will be updated.
 Please refresh for updates.